aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 Never wear your best pants when you go to fight for freedom.

-Last update: Sat Oct  5 05:07:41 2024
+Last update: Sun Oct  6 05:07:59 2024

 ### Let's play! 🎮